 Employees are engaged regularly via various channels such as the appraisal exercise which allows employees to gain feedback on their career progress.
-During the reporting period, 100% (FY2019: 100%) of our employees received performance and career development reviews to aid their personal development.
+During the Reporting Period, 100% (FY2021: 100%) of our confirmed employees received performance and career development reviews to aid their personal development.

-A low turnover improves the sustainability of operations and allows us to contribute positively to the development of social and human capital in a wider community.
-As at 31 March 2020, approximately 60% (FY2019: 60%) of the employees and 80% (FY2019: 80%) of the managers have more than 3 years of service with the Group.
+A low turnover improves the sustainability of our operations and allows us to contribute positively to the development of social and human capital in a wider community.
+As at 31 March 2022, our turnover rate is 31% (FY2021: 24%).
+The increase in turnover rate is mainly attributable to a high turnover of logistics and administrative employees who left the Group to pursue better career opportunities during the Pandemic.
+We will continue to work towards improving our turnover rate.